pyOpenSci/python-package-guide/documentation/readme-file-best-practices.md

 - [ ] Context for how the tool fits into the broader ecosystem
 - [ ] If it's your package is a wrapper, link to the package that it is wrapping and any associated documentation.
 (If you do'nt know what a wrapper is - this probably doesn't apply to you!)
 - [ ] A simple quickstart code example that a user can follow to provide a demonstration of what the package can do for them
-- [ ] Links to your packages documentation / website.
+- [ ] Links to your package documentation / website.
-- [ ] A few descriptive links to any tutorials you've created for your pacakge.
+- [ ] A few descriptive links to any tutorials you've created for your package.
 ```
 ````